It’s incredibly difficult to be smart about opportunity cost.

 That’s why you are serious about bequest fundraising.

-Here’s the best thing you can do to jump-start an effective bequest fundraising program: Click here to find out more about Christiana’s online course, Your Complete Roadmap to Raising Money with Bequests.
+Here’s the best thing you can do to jump-start an effective bequest fundraising program: Click here to find out more about Christiana’s online course, Your Complete Roadmap to Raising Money with Bequests, that is available for all members of The Fundrasingology Lab.

 * Note that income stated is illustrative only and is not reflective of actual results.
 Your level of success will depend on many factors including, but not limited to, your background, experience, time allocation, budget, database, risk management as well as massive and consistent effort and action devoted to the program.